Data Quality Metric Library

 |

-The percentage of the total railing length entered in RAMM for the three year period to the end of the reported financial year.
+The percentage of the total "in use" railing (barrier) length entered in RAMM for the three year period to the end of the reported financial year.

 Metric Purpose

-Confirm that railing asset data is being maintained as new railings are installed/vested, and others are renewed.
+Confirm that railing (barrier) asset data is being added as new railings (barriers) are installed/vested, and others are renewed.

 Consequence of Poor Quality Data

-Poor data has the potential to impact our investment decision making, understanding of the effectiveness of investment and asset valuations.
+Poor updating of data has the potential to impact our investment decision-making, as well as hinder our understanding of the effectiveness of investment.

 Potential reason(s) for not being at the expected standard unique to this metric